Use of Computer, Internal Network, Electronic Mail, and Internet

 Cleaning of the iPad or Chromebook

 To clean the iPad or Chromebook, unplug all cables and turn off the device.
 Use a soft, lint-free cloth.
-Slightly dampen the cloth.
 Do not apply moisture or liquid directly to the device.
 Do not use window cleaners, household cleaners, aerosol sprays, solvents, alcohol, ammonia or abrasives to clean the device.

 Personal Health and Safety